-- Third month of pregnancy (9th to 12th week): By the third month of pregnancy, your body will have adjusted to new hormones, and you may find your symptoms begin to improve.
+- Third month of pregnancy (9th week to 12th week): By the third month of pregnancy, your body will have adjusted to new hormones, and you may find your symptoms begin to improve.
 Although you may not show yet, you may find that your nausea and fatigue start to disappear.
-And you’ll get your first ultrasound, called the dating ultrasound, at 10 to 16 weeks.
+And you’ll get your first ultrasound, called the dating ultrasound, at 10 to 16 weeks (usually at 12 weeks).
 This can be a magical time in the pregnancy, as you are able to hear your baby’s heart beat for the first time.
 You can expect to hear the sound of galloping horses, as the heart of your baby beats twice as fast as yours.

 How Far Along Am I: Conclusion

 Now that you briefly know what to expect during the nine months of pregnancy, why not start by taking care of yourself?
 Your mental and physical health are key to an enjoyable and healthy pregnancy.
 By practicing good nutrition and exercise, albeit with pregnancy modifications depending on the stage of pregnancy, you will ensure that you are in the best shape for a relaxing and enjoyable pregnancy.
 Be good to yourself – you and your baby deserve it.